scientific-python/blog.scientific-python.org/content/posts/matplotlib/animated-polar-plot/index.md

 4 2010-01-28    0.0    0.0
 ```

-Then it's time to plot, for that we first need to import what we need, and set some usefull variables.
+Then it's time to plot, for that we first need to import what we need, and set some useful variables.

 ```python
 import matplotlib.pyplot as plt